Mortens4444/Snake/Snake/CONTRIBUTING.md

 - Offer to play a new game
 - Create game menu

-- Do not let the snake leave the area
-- Eat food with the snake (snake grows)
 - Create a win condition and a pointing system
-- Try to find better characters to represent snake body parts and food
 - Create a graphical and/or a web interface for the game